Land value tax: Other economists

-Rick Falkvinge proposed a "simplified taxless state" where the state owns all the land it can defend from other states, and leases this land to people at market rates.
+Rick Falkvinge proposed a "simplified taxless state" where the state owns all the land it can defend from other states and leases this land to people at market rates.

+Fred Foldvary, an Austrian economist, has expressed support for the LVT and has integrated Georgist and Austrian models into his theory of the business cycle.
+"Conventional macroeconomics lacks a warranted explanation of the major business cycle, while the Austrian and geo-economic Georgist schools have incomplete theories.
+A geo-Austrian synthesis, in contrast, provides a potent theory consistent with historical cycles and with explanations about the root causes."

 Implementation

 Australia

 Land taxes in Australia are levied by the states.
 The exemption thresholds vary, as do tax rates and other rules.

 In New South Wales, the state land tax exempts farmland and principal residences and there is a tax threshold.
 Determination of land value for tax purposes is the responsibility of the Valuer-General.
-In Victoria, the land tax threshold is $50000 on the total value of all Victorian property owned by a person on 31 December of each year, and taxed at a progressive rate.
+In Victoria, the land tax threshold is $50000 on the total value of all Victorian property owned by a person on 31 December of each year and taxed at a progressive rate.
 The principal residence, primary production land and land used by a charity are exempt from land tax.
 In Tasmania the threshold is $25000 and the audit date is 1 July.
 Between $25000 and $350000 the tax rate is 0.55% and over $350000 it is 1.5%.
 In Queensland, the threshold for individuals is $600000 and $350000 for other entities, and the audit date is 30 June.
 In South Australia the threshold is $332000 and taxed at a progressive rate, the audit date is 30 June.

 By revenue, property taxes represent 4.5% of total taxation in Australia.
 A government report in 1986 for Brisbane, Queensland advocated an LVT.

 The Henry Tax Review of 2010 commissioned by the federal government recommended that state governments replace stamp duty with LVT.
 The review proposed multiple marginal rates and that most agricultural land would be in the lowest band with a rate of zero.
 The Australian Capital Territory moved to adopt this system and planned to reduce stamp duty by 5% and raise land tax by 5% for each of twenty years.